Application Downloaded On: 09 Jan 2014

 22. Describe proposed measures for protection of geographic names at the second and other levels in the applied-for gTLD.
 This should include any applicable rules and procedures for reservation and/or release of such names.

-2. The United Nations Group of Experts on Geographical Names, Technical Reference Manual for the Standardization of Geographical Names, Part III Names of Countries of the World; and
+o Names of countries and territories as documented by the United Nations Group of Experts on Geographical Names, Technical Reference Manual for the Standardization of Geographical Names, Part III Names of Countries of the World

-3. The list of United Nations member states in 6 official United Nations languages prepared by the Working Group on Country Names of the United Nations Conference on the Standardization of Geographical Names.
+o The list of United Nations member states in six official UN languages, as prepared by the Working Group on Country Names of the United Nations Conference on the Standardization of Geographical Names.

 23. Provide name and full description of all the Registry Services to be provided.
 Descriptions should include both technical and business components of each proposed service, and address any potential security or stability concerns.